Lori2Lori/personal-website/content/2015-08-29-creating-object-from-a-file.md

 I hope you liked this post and you'll try make a use of front matter in some of your projects.

 Ps.
-I manage date using [moment](http://momentjs.com/docs/) and it may be nice subject for another post :)*

-* I wrote about it on the post [Replace absolute date in the time element's content with relative one](http://lori2lori.rocks/2015-11-16-replacing-date-in-post.html)
+I manage date using [moment](http://momentjs.com/docs/) and I write about it on the post [Replace absolute date with relative one](http://lori2lori.rocks/2015-11-16-replacing-date-in-post.html).